LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?

 \subsection{Algorithmic Complexity Determines Model Performance Patterns}

 \textbf{Models are generally proficient at algorithm tags that require basic mathematical procedures and minimal compositional reasoning}.
 As shown in Table~\ref{tab:tag_pass_rate}, all evaluated models consistently achieve higher pass rates on tasks categorized under implementation, mathematics, prefix sum, sorting, and graph traversal—GPT-5 notably attains over $70\%$ accuracy on most of these tags.
-Such tasks primarily depend on recognizing familiar solution templates or leveraging procedural knowledge obtained from training.
-Performance noticeably declines for algorithms demanding deeper analytical reasoning or succinct proofs, such as greedy methods and graph theory, where even top proprietary models like GPT-5 drop to around $60\%$.
-The greatest difficulties arise in tasks that require on-the-spot creative observations, intricate state designs, or hierarchical invariants—particularly evident in dynamic programming (DP), segment trees (ST), and tree (TR) problems, where GPT-5’s pass rate sharply decreases to approximately $47\%$, $56\%$, and $38\%$, respectively. \textit{To address these weaknesses}, future work could explore curriculum-driven fine-tuning~\citep{huang2025rzeroselfevolvingreasoningllm} using carefully designed synthetic datasets of complex graph, tree, and DP problems, encouraging models to internalize the recurrence relations, hierarchical invariants, and compositional reasoning patterns crucial to solving these more challenging algorithmic tasks.
+Such tasks primarily depend on leveraging similar concepts or procedural knowledge obtained from training.
+Performance noticeably declines for algorithms demanding deeper analytical reasoning, such as greedy methods and graph theory, where even top proprietary models like GPT-5 drop to around $60\%$.
+The greatest difficulties arise in tasks that require on-the-spot creative observations, intricate state designs, or hierarchical invariants—particularly evident in dynamic programming (DP), segment trees (ST), and tree (TR) problems, where GPT-5’s pass rate sharply decreases to approximately $47\%$, $56\%$, and $38\%$, respectively. \textit{To address these weaknesses}, future work could explore curriculum-driven fine-tuning~\citep{huang2025rzeroselfevolvingreasoningllm} using carefully designed synthetic datasets of complex graph, tree, and DP problems, encouraging models to internalize the hierarchical invariants and compositional reasoning patterns crucial to solving these more challenging algorithmic tasks.
 Further, in Appendix~\ref{appx:algorithm_tags_analysis}, we also find that increasing reasoning-token budgets yields greater improvements on complex tasks compared to parameter scaling or training strategy variations.